 Scottish Curling has a range of different opportunities for adults to get involved with the sport and provide additional opportunities to our current members to enhance their knowledge and experience of the sport.

 Scottish Curling staff can support the development of your club in a variety of ways.
 Areas such as coaching courses, seminars & workshops, assistance with development planning or support for adult programmes are some of the many opportunities we can support.

-If you are interested in hosting an event or support for development, please contact Ailidh Hood to discuss potential dates and requests.
+If you are interested in hosting an event or support for development, please contact Iain Stewart to discuss potential dates and requests.
 Scottish Curling can support affiliated clubs with promotional material, content and provision of qualified coaches.

 The annual Scottish Curling Adult Camp is hosted over a weekend and offers a more intensive coaching programme with the added bonus of increased 1:1 coaching time.
 The Adult Camp is high in demand so book your place early.

 If you’d like to try curling for the first time you’ll find everything you need here to get started including the latest taster sessions and beginners classes taking place across Scotland.

 Beginner Classes give you the confidence and skills to play curling if you’ve never curled before or have previously enjoyed a Try Curling session.
 Each course lasts a total of approximately 6-8 hours and are available in a range of options including weekend sessions or four week blocks.
 Beginner Classes are delivered by Scottish Curling qualified coaches.